roselidev/PA2/README.md

 ## Problem specification

 `tinyfp` is a simplified 8-bit floating-point representation that follows the IEEE 754 standard for floating-point arithmetic.
 The overall structure of the `tinyfp` representation is shown below.
 The MSB (Most Significant Bit) is used as a sign bit (`S`).
-The next three bits are used for exponents (`E`) with a bias value of 3.
+The next three bits are used for exponent (`E`) with a bias value of 3.
 The last four bits are used for the fractional part (`F`).

 ```
 bit 7  6  5  4  3  2  1  0